NeuroTechX/ntx_slack_archive/introductions.md

  >Hi everyone!
 My name is Peter, I have an engineering physics degree, mechanical option and an interest in brain computer interfaces.
 I'm located in Vancouver, Canada.

+5/19/2017 10:23 PM

+ **dr.ray** :

+ >Thanks to ericlaycock for bringing me back to the group.
+We work together on a team at UBC at the intersection of BCI, AR/VR and ML.
+I'm also Faculty in Residence the Emerging Media Lab and chair of the VRAR Group at UBC.